 Stalls included The Regal and Sweet Charity who dealt in psychedelia and 60s “Edwardiana”, velvet jackets, cravats etc. Planet Alice sold Biba style women’s wear and psychedelia from the basement, along with Johnsons who also gave birth to La Rocka – selling custom made leather jackets.
 There was Moonchild, Rockacha, Ya Ya run by Martin Degville, Western Styling, Artificial Eye, American Retro, Sign of the Times, Fetisch or Die, Flak the military surplus stall, plus a whole host of others spread over the three enormous floors.

-In the 1960s and 1970s, it catered primarily to hippie and bohemian culture, grandad shirts, dungarees, tie dye, and to the psychedelics and the mods.
+In the 1960s and 1970s, it catered primarily to hippie culture, grandad shirts, dungarees, tie dye, and to the psychedelics and the mods.
 Before Queen became successful, Freddie Mercury and Roger Taylor had a stall on the top floor selling clothes, candles and art, including Freddie’s original paintings and drawings.
 Freddie remained at the market, selling shoes, even as Queen released their first album.

 From the 1980s to the end of the 1990s, the all inclusive Market catered to punks, post punks, new wavers, new romantics, metal heads, rude girls, rockabillies, skinheads, ravers, goths, trance, acid housers and practically any other sub-culture of modern music.
 As well as clothes, also crammed in were hair stylists, tattooists, piercing salons, record shops, fanzine stalls, crazy colour outlets, alongside stalls for jewellery, leather, and fetish wear.